Ann T. Delehanty

 French 351 - Seventeenth-Century French Drama

 Full course for one semester.
-In this course, we will examine several plays by Corneille, Racine, and Molière.
-We will focus on how authority is established in a society where all authority is in question.
-We will look at the theatrical representation of kings, sultans, courtiers, nobles, doctors, servants, martyrs, and others in order to consider the various sources of power, authority, and sagacity in a political climate where dissimulation, spectacle, and divertissement often got you further than more traditional means.
+In this course, we will address authority, spectacle, and skepticism in seventeenth-century theater, examining several plays by Corneille, Racine, and Molière.
+We will focus on how authority is established in a society where all authority is in question and dissimulation reigns.
+We will look at the theatrical representation of a variety of social roles in order to consider the sources of power and authority in a political climate of suspicion and doubt.
+We will consider whether theater functions as a skeptical tool for advancing social critique during this period.
 Conducted in French.
 Prerequisite: French 210 or demonstration of equivalent ability by placement exam.
 Conference.

 French 363 - Francophone Literature